liquidev/hayago/README.md

 - **Simplicity.** The core feature set remains small, but powerful enough for usage in applications of varying complexities.
-- **Soundness.** Unlike most scripting languages out there, hayago has a static typing system instead of a dynamic one, which makes code more robust and maintainable.
-It has generics with type inference, minimizing code repetition and making refactoring easy.
 - **Speed.** It's in the name: _fast language_.
-While its speed doesn't match that of more complex languages with JIT compilers, static typing gives hayago a big advantage over other scripting languages.
+While its speed doesn't match that of more complex languages with JIT compilers, design choices like a static object layout make hayago faster than a lot of embeddable scripting languages out there.
 - **Easy embedding.** Embedding hayago in your application is as simple as listing all the things you need to be available in the VM.